uggedal/going/README.md

 * Look into starting services with fresh environment, processgroup, stdinn/out/err.
-* Document requirements (kernel version) with note about usage of non-portable system calls.
 * Literate programming:
   - Connect the paragraphs so that it reads well.
   - Look into using solarized color scheme for pygments.